dcdpr/btcr-DID-method/README.md

 You need to decide how much you want to spend to create your DID--this is the transaction fee.
 You probably want this as low as possible.
-For the testnet, you can probably get by with a fee of 0.0005 BTC for now.
+For the testnet, you can probably get by with a fee of 0.0005 BTC.

-Now you need a new address for your transaction change to go to.
+You need a new address for your transaction change to go to.
 This will also be the basis for your DID.
 You can make one with bitcoin-cli:

 ```